reikland 0.2.0

 reikland

-A ruby marshal parser and deserializer that's compatible with the normal serde::Deserialize trait.
+A ruby marshal deserializer that's compatible with the normal serde::Deserialize trait.
 If you don't need that compatibility you probably want the wonderful alox-48 which was the inspiration to try this in the first place.

 Read this before deciding to use this crate so you understand the why and how to use it properly